shapeshed/shapeshed.com/content/posts/expressionengine_permissions_shell_script.md

-{
-  "title": "ExpressionEngine permissions shell script", "date": "2009-05-03T00:00:00+01:00",
++++
+date = "2009-05-03T00:00:00+01:00"
-  "description": "Every ExpressionEngine install requires that a number of permissions are set on folders and files.
-Here's a shell script to do the hard work for you. ", "tags": [
+description = "Every ExpressionEngine install requires that a number of permissions are set on folders and files.
+Here's a shell script to do the hard work for you. " tags = ["OSX", "Linux", "ExpressionEngine"] title = "ExpressionEngine permissions shell script"

-    "OSX",
-    "Linux",
-    "ExpressionEngine"
-  ]
-}
++++

 ## Download